 Here are the potential liable parties for a truck accident:

-Truck drivers are not super-drivers.
+Truck drivers are not super drivers.
 They should know that they bear a lot of responsibility on the road given the sheer size of the vehicle they are driving.
 But they are not always careful drivers, especially if they are young and want to earn a lot of money quickly.
-Thus, they are likely to exceed the speed limit, commit accidents due to driver error (failure to maintain safe distance) or even drive under influence of alcohol or under influence of drugs.
+Thus, they are likely to exceed the speed limit, commit accidents due to driver error (failure to maintain safe distance), or even drive under influence of alcohol or under influence of drugs.
+There could be different types of truck accidents.

 Trucking companies are liable in some circumstances for the devastating accidents their drivers commit.
 They set unrealistic deadlines for delivering the goods.
 They may be responsible for the negligent hiring of a driver with a long record of traffic violations.
 They may fail to provide proper regular maintenance and repair, in order to reduce the amount of time their trucks spend off the roads.